The Irony of October 17th

 The above makes me ponder

-Time flies, but the question is: Does Time Heal?
+Time flies, but the question is:

-Well, my mom continues to work so yes time is flying with that aspect.
+Well, my mom continues to work so yes time is flying in that aspect.
 Cause time becomes a killer when you have plenty in hand with no company in sight.
 The scars still linger.
 Unfortunately, time cannot heal but can make you stronger with the passage of each year.